 Meet Carol.
 As well as working in the pharmacy at the Royal Victoria Infirmary, she’s a wife, mum and asthma sufferer.

 Working at the hospital, she sees first-hand how hard NHS staff are working to #BeatCovidNE.
-She wants to thank everyone for all they’ve done to slow the spread of the virus, but says we have to keep going to protect our NHS during its busiest time of year over winter.
+She wants to thank everyone for all they’ve done to slow the spread of the virus, but says we have to keep going to protect our NHS as we ease out of lockdown.

 Watch Carol’s diary and find out more about her story.